OrdinaryCrazy/cnn-compiler-notebook/data/TRIANGLES/raw/README.txt

 There are OPTIONAL files if the respective information is available:

 (5) 	DS_edge_labels.txt (m lines; same size as DS_A_sparse.txt)
-	labels for the edges in DS_A_sparse.txt
+	labels for the edges in DD_A_sparse.txt

 (6) 	DS_edge_attributes.txt (m lines; same size as DS_A.txt)
 	attributes for the edges in DS_A.txt